octue/octue-sdk-python/docs/source/asking_questions.rst

 - **Asynchronous ("fire-and-forget"):** A question whose answer is not waited for and is instead retrieved later.
 There are two types:

-    - Regular: responses to these questions are automatically stored in an event store where they can be :ref:`retrieved using the Octue SDK<retrieving_asynchronous_answers> `
+    - **Regular:** Responses to these questions are automatically stored in an event store where they can be :ref:`retrieved using the Octue SDK <retrieving_asynchronous_answers>`

-    - Push endpoint: responses to these questions are pushed to an HTTP endpoint for asynchronous handling using Octue's `django-twined <https://django-twined.readthedocs.io/en/latest/>`_ or custom logic in your own webserver.
+    - **Push endpoint:** Responses to these questions are pushed to an HTTP endpoint for asynchronous handling using Octue's `django-twined <https://django-twined.readthedocs.io/en/latest/>`_ or custom logic in your own webserver.

 Questions are always asked to a *revision* of a service.
 You can ask a service a question if you have its